 First, I use PageRank Status to get data on traffic.
 Just click PageRank Status button your Chrome toolbar and you can get a good idea of just how big a competitors’ audience is.
 Here’s a look at MailChimp:

 150,000 visits per month is pretty impressive.
 (We obviously have some work to do.)
-I also want to know more about where their traffic is coming from and I use the MozBar Chrome extension to get this data.
+I also want to know more about where their traffic is coming from and I use the MozBar Chrome extension to get this data for competitive tracking purposes.
 Now I can see exactly who is linking to their blog.
 These are people that are obviously interested in email marketing and gives us ideas for people to reach out to for link building, guest posting and social sharing.
 (We’ll talk more about this in the organic search section.)

 There are so many ways to do this that it can actually be hazardous to your productivity.
 We recommend choosing a tool or two and spending no more than 30 minutes each week on this.
 The first thing you should do is follow all of your competitors’ Facebook pages, Twitter accounts and Google+ pages.
 Next, start creating lists on each social network.
 Google+ circles and Twitter lists are great for this.
 It will keep you in the loop but you get any meaningful data doing this.
 Here are few suggestions for getting real insight, along with a list of tools to make it happen.

 Monitor what people think about your competitors